 Two Types of Magick

-In reality I think what the writer’s of the Egyptian magick article were trying to do was present to people the idea that there are two types of magick.
-High magick and low magick.
+In reality, I think the Egyptian magick article writers were trying to present to people the idea that there are two types of magick: High magick and low magick.

-High Magick is a term associated primarily with ceremonial magick, however not all ceremonial magick will be high magick.
+High Magick is associated primarily with ceremonial magick.
+However, not all ceremonial magick will be high magick.
 In essence, high magick is anything that works on improving the spiritual or higher self.
 Many shamanic rituals fall under this umbrella.

-Low magick, on the other hand, would be things like love spells, prosperity spells, and those types of magickal works which deal with the earthly world.
+On the other hand, low magick would be things like love spells, prosperity spells, and those types of magickal works that deal with the earthly world.

 Protection magick may fall under either and occasionally both, depending on various factors.

 Neither is bad.
-They are just different from each other.
+Just different from each other.
 Most magick practitioners will practice both forms at various points and times.

 Good Magick Vs Bad Magick

-I believe that article was also trying to distinguish between good and bad magickl.
-Good magick, which is normally called white magick, is anything which aims to help the self or another without interfering with the free will of someone.
+I believe that the article was also trying to distinguish between good and bad magick.
+Good magick, which is typically called white magick, aims to help the self or another without interfering with someone’s free will.
 It’s also usually seen as healing or protective in nature.

 To be considered white magick, healing work requires that permission is given from the person you’re doing the healing work on or that the person’s higher self agrees to the healing work.
 In doing a love spell from a white magick perspective, the focus is on attracting the right mate without naming a specific person.
 These are just some examples of white magick.

 Black magick, on the other hand, is any form of magick which does interfere with the free will of another or that works to directly harm someone.
-Thus, a love spell, if not done properly, can fall into the realm of black magick.
-If, for example, you try to cast a spell to make someone fall in love with you, this falls under the realm of black magick.
-Any spell that directly tries to cause something to happen to another person or tries to manipulate or make another person do something, is black magick.
+Thus, if not done correctly, a love spell can fall into the realm of black magick.
+If, for example, you try to cast a spell to make someone fall in love with you, this falls under the domain of black magick.
+Any spell that attempts to cause something to happen to another person or tries to manipulate or make another person take some form of action is black magick.
 Likewise, to curse, punish, or hex someone, etc., this would also fall under black magick, as one would be seeking to harm another.
 This is true even if you’re causing harm to another person as a means of protecting the self or with the purpose of it being for that person’s own good.

-This is one reason why wording is so important when it comes to magickal work.
-How you say something and your intention can go a long ways in making a particular spell white or black in nature.
+This is one reason why the wording is so important when it comes to magickal work.
+How you say something and your intention can go a long way in making a particular spell white or black in nature.

-There is a third type of magick which is not often talked about.
-It’s gray magick.
+There is a third type of magick, which is not often talked about.
+It’s called gray magick.

-Black magick is considered bad due to the karmic consequences that go along with it.
-This is a topic to be explored at a future date and time.
+Black magick is considered harmful due to the karmic consequences that go along with it.

-Bottom Line: Magick is not something to be scared of nor is all magick bad.
+Bottom Line: Magick is not something to be scared of, nor is all magick bad.
 Magick should, however, be respected for the power it has.
-It’s important to be educated on what magick is, the types of magick, and the various forms that magick can take including the various types of religions that may practice them.
-Only with this information will a person be able to work with magick in a safe, productive, good, and understanding manner.
+It’s essential to be educated on what magick is, magick types, and the various forms that magick can take, including the different types of religions that may practice them.
+Only with this information will a person work with magick safely, productively, and understand what they are doing.